Benchmarking Unified Face Attack Detection via Hierarchical Prompt Tuning: UniAttackDataPlus

 \subsection{Collection of UniAttackData+}

-\textbf{Live Face source.} The live faces in the UniAttackData+, enhancing diversity in terms of face identity, angle, expression, and ethnicity, are sourced from three public datasets: CASIA-SURF~\cite{zhang2020casia}, which includes $1,000$ subjects; CASIA-SURF CeFA~\cite{liu2021casia-cefa} (CeFA), comprising 1,800 subjects from three ethnicities - African, East Asian, and Central Asian, with $600$ subjects each ethnicity; and CASIA-SURF HiFiMask~\cite{liu2022contrastive-hifimask} (HiFiMask), which contains $75$ subjects.
+\textbf{Live Face source.} The live faces in the UniAttackData+, enhancing diversity in terms of face identity, angle, expression, and ethnicity, are sourced from three public datasets: CASIA-SURF~\cite{zhang2020casia}, which includes $1,000$ subjects; CASIA-SURF CeFA~\cite{liu2021casia} (CeFA), comprising 1,800 subjects from three ethnicities, \ie, African, East Asian, and Central Asian, with $600$ subjects each ethnicity; and CASIA-SURF HiFiMask~\cite{liu2022contrastive} (HiFiMask), which contains $75$ subjects.
 These varied sources significantly enhance the dataset’s diversity across multiple dimensions.
 We merge three existing datasets for the live face data to obtain $2,875$ distinct identities.
-For CASIA-SURF, the Intel RealSense SR300 camera captures collectors turning left or right, moving up or down, and approaching or moving away from the camera.
-The same collection method is used for the CASIA-SURF CeFA dataset.
-HiFiMask contains multiple lighting conditions, such as white, green, and periodic three-colors.
-Additionally, supplementary light sources from six directions are used to simulate real-world application scenarios.
+CASIA-SURF and CeFA use the RealSense SR300 to capture head movements and distance variations.
+HiFiMask simulates real-world lighting with white, green, and tri-color cycles, plus six-directional supplementary lights.

-For dataset preprocessing, we apply MTCNN~\cite{timesler2020facenet_pytorch} for face detection and cropping on the real face data from the original datasets, with the scale parameter set to 1.3.
+\textbf{Preprocessing.} For dataset preprocessing, we apply MTCNN~\cite{timesler2020facenet_pytorch} for face detection and cropping on the real face data from the original datasets, with the scale parameter set to 1.3.
 We then manually assign class labels, attack type labels, and hierarchical labels to facilitate research.